Peer Voss Cerro Cora 1124 CP1544 Asuncion, Paraguay pvoss@pvoss.de

 Paraguay has the region’s most favorable tax regime, 10% personal income tax, 10% VAT.

-On the down side Paraguay ranks not too high regarding rule of law.
+On the down side Paraguay ranks not too high in rule of law or level of state institutions.

 - Uruguay is in many aspects the opposite case.
 A mature civic society with strong rule of law and a distinctive european air.

 Prices are those of a maturer market.
-With US$8.000-13.000 per hectare for prime crop land (soya, corn, wheat), US$3000-6000 per hectare for good cattle pasture. (which would include some minor fraction suitable for cropping), operational returns are typically in the 3-5% range.
-The value purchased is higher though then current returns indicate, farmland in Uruguay can potentially yield more and will do so as rising land values lead to further intensification in farming.
+With US$7.000-11.000 per hectare for prime crop land (soya, corn, wheat), US$2500-5000 per hectare for good cattle pasture. (which would include some fraction suitable for cropping), operational returns are typically in the 2-3% range.
+The value purchased is higher though then current returns indicate, farmland in Uruguay can potentially yield more and increased land values should lead to further intensification and hence higher yields.

 Virgin land does not exist anymore in Uruguay.